amarjin6/django/README.md

 *All tests were completed!*

-This project is compatible for WIndows and Linux Os (Tested on Windows 10 PRO, Linux Manjaro(XFCE, KDE, GNOME))
+🔑This project is compatible for WIndows and Linux Os (Tested on Windows 10 PRO, Linux Manjaro(XFCE, KDE, GNOME))

 ![python-logo (2)](https://user-images.githubusercontent.com/86531927/156536220-5db566c6-9e2d-4c92-a239-2292bad68333.png)